thejpster/website/content/blog/blog-2025-11-08/index.md

 -r-xr-xr-x   1 root     sys        18262 Nov  9 18:22 HP-MC68020
 ```

+If you ever try to replicate this setup, I hope this helps.

-Now we have the file, and we can run X11 on our 68K UNIX workstation.
+Now we have the file, and we can run X11R5 and the VUE desktop on our 68K UNIX workstation.

 ## Wrapping up